 GABRIELLE BURTON – 2000 FELLOW

 Gabrielle wrote Manna from Heaven, which premiered at the South by Southwest Film Festival.
-She co-directed, co-produced and co-wrote the Television series Old Guy.
 She also wrote the non-fiction books Searching for Tamsen Donner and I’m Running Away From Home, But I’m Not Allowed to Cross the Street as well as the novels Heartbreak Hotel and Impatient with Desire, which won the 2011 Western Heritage Award for Outstanding Novel.
 Gabrielle died in 2015.

 JOHN CIARLO – 2002 FELLOW

 John published his novel Buddy and Grace, an adaptation of his Nicholl entry script Bend in the River.
-He also wrote and produced the television series Magnum Opus.
+He also wrote an episode and executive produced several episodes of the television series Magnum Opus.

 DENNIS CLONTZ – 1986 FELLOW